AlessiaMarotta/memod-s/README.md

 🛠 Basic usage, to run `memod-s` with default parameters:

 ```
-python memod-s -i /path/to/your/input_dir/with/fast5/or/pod5
+./memod-s -i /path/to/your/input_dir/with/fast5/or/pod5
 ```
-🔬 Advanced usage, for a full analysis with specific parameters:
+🔬 More advanced usage:

 ```
-python memod-s --input_directory /path/to/your/input_dir/with/fast5/or/pod5 \
+./memod-s --input_directory /path/to/your/input_dir/with/fast5/or/pod5 \
         --output_directory /path/to/output_dir \
         --filtlong_min_length 1500 \
         --filtlong_keep_percent 80 \